The Differences Between Inpatient & Outpatient Services

 - Do not have friends and family members to watch over them while they are not in treatment.

-According to the National Institute on Drug Abuse, those with specialized needs may also fare better in inpatient rehab, such as pregnant women, LGBT patients, homeless individuals, people who suffer from mental disorders co-occurring with their addictions, and/or people in the criminal justice system.
+According to the National Institute on Drug Abuse, those with specialized needs may also fare better in inpatient treatment centers, such as pregnant women, LGBT patients, homeless individuals, people who suffer from mental health issues co-occurring with their addictions, and/or people in the criminal justice system.
 This is because inpatient care offers an extra layer of support that outpatient treatment does not.

 What Is Outpatient Treatment?

-Outpatient treatment is another option for recovery.
+An outpatient treatment program is another option for recovery.
 Patients often receive their treatments at scheduled times during the day and then are free to go home afterward.
-Other differences between inpatient vs. outpatient are generally structure and intensity related, with outpatient or intensive outpatient generally sharing the following aspects:
+Other differences between inpatient vs. outpatient treatment are generally structure and intensity related, with outpatient or intensive outpatient generally sharing the following aspects:

 - Outpatient centers may offer scheduled treatment options, and some patients may return to the facility daily at first to receive care or therapy.
 Afterward, treatment may become less frequent.

-- Those who choose outpatient centers are often individuals with fewer problems in addition to their addictions or injuries and/or those with less intense symptoms.
+- Those who choose outpatient programs are often individuals with fewer problems in addition to their addictions or injuries and/or those with less intense symptoms.

-- Those who often fare better in outpatient care are those who
+- Those who often fare better in outpatient programs are those who

 - Do not need 24-hour treatment.